NUWCDIVNPT/stig-manager/docs/index.rst

 Reporting Bugs & Issues
 ===================================

-Please file bug reports on the `STIG Manager issue tracker <https://github.com/NUWCDIVNPT/stig-manager/issues>`__.
-When reporting a bug, please include as much information as possible.
-This includes:
+Please file bug reports or feature requests on the `STIG Manager issue tracker <https://github.com/NUWCDIVNPT/stig-manager/issues>`__.
+When reporting a bug, please provide as much detail as possible to help us understand and reproduce the issue.
+Include:

 -  Install type: Hosted, Local, Docker, etc
+-  Detailed steps to reproduce the issue
 -  Action taken
 -  Expected result
 -  Actual result
--  Screenshot (if relevant)
+-  Screenshots or logs (if relevant)

-License / Credits
+-  Your environment details (OS, browser version, etc.)

+Licenses
 ========================

 The  repository is licensed under the `MIT License <https://github.com/NUWCDIVNPT/stig-manager/blob/main/LICENSE.md>`__, with the exception of the client, which is licensed under the `GNU GPL